tahseenio/vrchat-notes-chrome-extension/README.md

 - It was interesting to use native JavaScript functions to inject custom Elements such as my notes element and ensure it is responsive, and is able to re-render whenever a new users profile is viewed.

 # Future Work
-- Cloud backup of notes using a backend provider such as Firebase's Firestore
+- Cloud backup of notes using a backend such as Firebase's Firestore

 # Screenshots